 In May 2006, the Company, certain officers, one of its directors and a former officer entered into a Settlement Agreement related to a personnel matter, under which the Company agreed to pay the former officer post-termination payments in the aggregate amount of \$780,000 in equal installments in accordance with the Company's regular payroll cycle through December 31, 2007, plus \$110,000 of legal fees incurred by the former officer.
 As required by the agreement, the payments are secured by an irrevocable letter of credit, which is supported by the Company's short-term investment account.
-The outstanding balance under the letter of credit and corresponding accrued liability was \$412,941 as of March 31, 2007 and will continue to decrease as payments are made through December 2007.
+The outstanding balance under the letter of credit and corresponding accrued liability was \$275,294 as of June 30, 2007 and will continue to decrease as payments are made through December 2007.
 In August 2006, the Company's employment practices liability carrier paid the Company \$500,000 in settlement of the Company's claim against the carrier for coverage in this matter.
-The costs of the Settlement Agreement and corresponding insurance payment receipt were included in general and administrative expenses in the statements of operations in 2006.
+The costs of the Settlement Agreement recognized in the first half of 2006 and corresponding insurance payment receipt recognized in the third quarter 2006 were included in general and administrative expenses in the statements of operations in 2006.

-On March 28, 2007, the Company received notice that the staff of the Securities and Exchange Commission's Division of Enforcement (the "Staff") is conducting an inquiry arising out of allegations contained in a complaint made by the former officer with whom the Company entered into the above-described settlement agreement to the U.S. Department of Labor, Occupational Safety & Health Administration ("OSHA") in February 2006 under the "whistleblower" provision of the Sarbanes-Oxley Act of 2002 ("SOX").
+On March 28, 2007, the Company received notice that the staff of the Securities and Exchange Commission's Division of Enforcement (the "Staff") is conducting an inquiry arising out of allegations contained in a complaint made in February 2006 by the former officer with whom the Company entered into the above-described settlement agreement to the U.S. Department of Labor, Occupational Safety & Health Administration ("OSHA") under the "whistleblower" provision of the Sarbanes-Oxley Act of 2002 ("SOX").
 Immediately upon notice of the former officer's intent to file the SOX complaint in January 2006, the Board of Directors of the Company directed that an investigation be made into the allegations of securities and other law violations contained in the former officer's SOX complaint.
 The results of the investigation led to the conclusion by the Company and the Company's outside legal counsel that the allegations in the SOX complaint were without merit.
 OSHA closed its investigation into the SOX complaint in August 2006.
 The Staff has informed the Company that the Staff's investigation into the matter should not be construed as an indication by the SEC or the Staff that any violation of law has occurred.
 The Company intends to fully cooperate with the Staff.
-In this regard, the Company's legal counsel recently met with members of the Staff to discuss the matter, including the background of the personnel matter and the fact that the Company had previously conducted an investigation into the allegations contained in the SOX complaint.